prog4biol/evop2019/EVOP_Python_2019.md

 # now print a message to the screen
 print(friend1,'and',friend2,'are friends')
 ```
+> notice that the `print()` function takes a list of comma separated values.
+These values can be variables or literal strings.
+More about the `print()` function later

 The advantage of getting input from the user from the command line is that you can write a script that is general.
 It can print a message with any input the user provides.
 This makes it flexible.
 The user also supplies all the data the script needs on the command line so the script doesn't have to ask the user to input a name and wait til the user does this.
 The script can run on its own with no further interaction from the user.
 This frees the user to work on something else.
 Very handy!